 Integration is not possible without social interactions.
 Vartie recognised this in both her own experience and in her current work.
 Initially, she felt lonely and socially isolated.
 She missed the constant contact with her family and friends like in Syria.
 Her own efforts, such as volunteering, have helped her expand her social circle.

-The willingness of Dutch people to make contact is vital.
-She wishes she had received more assistance from the Dutch; it was quite tough to contact them and figure everything out on her own.
-However, above all, she expresses her gratitude for all of the possibilities she has received in the Netherlands and her sense of belonging in Dutch culture.
-Her story shows that successful integration requires a collaborative effort.
+The willingness of Dutch people to initiate contact is vital.
+She wishes she had received more help from Dutch individuals; it was very difficult to reach out and figure everything out on her own.
+Yet despite the challenges, she expresses deep gratitude for all the opportunities she has received in the Netherlands and for the sense of belonging she feels in Dutch culture.
+Her story shows that successful integration requires a collective effort.